 Wisconsin's insurance regulations generally provide that no person may merge with or acquire control (which is defined as possession, directly or indirectly, of the power to direct or cause the direction of the management and policies of a person, whether through the ownership of voting securities, by contract, by common management or otherwise) of us or our insurance subsidiaries unless the merger or transaction in which control is acquired has been approved by the WOCI.
 Wisconsin law provides for a rebuttable presumption of control when a person owns or has the right to vote more than 10% of the voting securities of a company.
 Pursuant to applicable Wisconsin regulations, voting securities include securities convertible into or evidencing the right to acquire securities with the right to vote.
 For purposes of determining whether control exists, the WOCI may aggregate the direct or indirect ownership of us by entities under common control with one another.
 Accordingly, any investor that may be deemed to own 10% of our common stock or other securities that are considered to be voting securities, whether separately or through the aggregation of its ownership with that of its affiliates or other third parties whose holdings are required to be aggregated, should consult with its legal advisors to ensure that it complies with applicable requirements of Wisconsin law.
-In addition, the insurance regulations of certain states require prior notification to the state's insurance department before a person acquires control of an insurance company licensed in such state.
-An insurance company's licenses to conduct business in those states could be affected by any such change in control.
+In addition, the insurance regulations of certain states require prior notification to the state's insurance department before a person acquires control.
 Two of our stockholders own more than 10% of our shares of common stock.
 Each of these stockholders has filed a disclaimer of control with the WOCI in connection therewith, which the WOCI has not disapproved.
-(See also "Description of Capital Stock - Certain Anti-Takeover Effects of Provisions of Our Certificate of Incorporation and Bylaws and Delaware Law")
+(See also "Description of Capital Stock-Certain Anti-Takeover Effects of Provisions of Our Certificate of Incorporation and Bylaws and Delaware Law.")